-Don't be Tempted to Rent your Facebook account out for MoneyDisclosure: This post contains affiliate links & I may earn commission if you make a purchase.
+Don't be Tempted to Rent your Facebook account out for MoneyDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 Can I rent out my personal Facebook account in exchange for money?
 This is a question that keeps popping up in the money saving/making community and in short, yes you can, but should you?
 Absolutely not and here's why....